Writing efficient VBA UDFs (Part5) – UDF Array Formulas go faster!

 I’m thinking it might be because one of the dependents is a volatile function (Today()).
 Have you experienced this?
 Using my own function does seem like it is faster than SumProduct but (the delay doesn’t seem quite as long now when calculating) just wondering why the difference.

-2. fastexcel Says:
+2. fastexcel says:

 There is a small bug with UDF array formulas that I have not yetmentioned: as it says on my website: